promlptco/Opentopics-Bio-Inspired/EXPERIMENT_DESIGN.md

 **Protocol:**
 - Unit tests for: mutation boundedness (Gaussian, values stay in [0,1]), inheritance fidelity (parent → offspring copy is exact and independent), reproduction gate logic (energy threshold, cooldown, child-present block), population stability (no extinction, no explosion, deterministic across identical seeds).
-- Note: roulette wheel normalization was originally listed here but the simulation uses energy-threshold reproduction (not probability sampling).
+- Note: roulette wheel normalization was originally listed here but the simulation uses sigmoid-probability reproduction (not a fixed threshold).
 There is no roulette wheel to normalize.
 This test was intentionally omitted — see Session Notes.

+**Additional tests (amended 2026-04-14):**

+- **Test 05 · Stochasticity Identity:** Verify that identical seeds produce 100% identical results (deterministic reproduction), but changing the seed — even slightly — produces meaningfully different action sequences.
+Confirms stochastic mechanics are seed-controlled, not truly random.
+- **Test 06 · Softmax Calibration:** Verify that actions with higher utility are selected more frequently in proportion to the Softmax equation.
+Given two actions with clearly different utility scores, the higher-utility action must win at a rate consistent with Softmax(τ=0.1).
+Confirms the selection mechanism is correctly implemented.

 **Success criteria:** 100% pass rate.
 Any failure must be resolved before proceeding.